unitedstatesaviation/sops/docs/artccs/phzh/phzh.md

-# USA West Honolulu Sector
+# Honolulu Control Facility
-This is the sector of USA West covering what in real life is the Honolulu ARTCC.
+This is the ZHN ARTCC.
 ## Airports
 Class B:
 Honolulu (PHNL)